-The 2020 Strategic Plan specifies eleven goals organized into three strategic areas:
+The 2018-2020 Business Plan specifies eleven goals organized into three strategic areas:

-- People – we will deepen our engagement with participants, interns, faculty and operations team, extending our reach and impact, developing and supporting our leaders, and further enriching the experiences of all.
+- Relationships – we will deepen our engagement with participants, interns, faculty and operations team, extending our reach and impact, developing and supporting our leaders, and further enriching the experiences of all.

 - Programs – maintaining our high standards of quality and integrity, we will do more of what we do best, and adapt to the evolving needs of our participants.

-- Operations – we will implement our Facilities Master Plan, strive for optimization in all facets of our business and manage in a manner that is socially, environmentally and fiscally responsible.
+- Operations – we will strive for optimization in all facets of our business and manage in a manner that is socially, environmentally and fiscally responsible.